ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

  The second major obstacle is an apparent lack of temporal structure in *[[Yersinia pestis|Y. pestis]]*.
 Detecting temporal signal and estimating a molecular clock model are general pre-requisites for sophisticated methods of quantifying population structure [[volz2020IdentificationHiddenPopulation\|[@volz2020IdentificationHiddenPopulation]]].
  However, there has been significant debate concerning whether *[[Yersinia pestis|Y. pestis]]* can be appropriately modeled using the available clock methods [[Cui 2013 Historical Variations Mutation|[@cui2013HistoricalVariationsMutation;]] [[Wagner et al. 2014 Yersinia Pestis Plague|@wagner2014YersiniaPestisPlague;]] [[Spyrou 2019 Phylogeography Second Plague|@spyrou2019PhylogeographySecondPlague]]].
  To some extent, this debate can be explained by different *[[Yersinia pestis|Y. pestis]]* datasets, which have been shown to produce dramatically different patterns of temporal signal [[Duchene 2016 Genome-scale Rates Evolutionary|[@duchene2016GenomescaleRatesEvolutionary]]].
 Therefore, it is uncertain whether the new intensively sampled genomes will bring clarity or greater uncertainty.

+In response to these debates and obstacles, this paper proposes a theoretical and methodological shift in plague genomics.
+Rather than conceptualizing *[[Yersinia pestis\|Y. pestis]]* as a conglomerate species, we highlight how novel insight emerges through analyzing *[[Yersinia pestis\|Y. pestis]]* sub-populations in isolation.
+To accomplish this shift in discourse, we focus on four objectives, specifically to:

+1. Curate and contextualize the most recent *[[Yersinia pestis\|Y. pestis]]* genomic metadata.
+2. Review and critique our current understanding of *[[Yersinia pestis\|Y. pestis]]* population structure.
+3. Conduct robust and nuanced molecular clock analyses.
+4. Identify key areas of phylogenetic uncertainty to be expanded on in future research.

+Progress towards these key objectives is anticipated to benefit both prospective studies of plague, such as environmental surveillance and outbreak monitoring, and retrospective studies, which seek to date emergence and spread of past pandemics.

 ## Materials and Methods {.page_break_before}